-solution is sensitive to errors in the mean forecast, the sensitivity is well-behaved.
+Next we consider the Gaussian case with errors.
+We solve with nominal values for the mean and standard deviation of wind power.
+We then consider the rate of violation after scaling all means and standard deviations (separately) .
+While the solution is sensitive to errors in the mean forecast, the sensitivity is well-behaved.
 With a desired safety level of $\epsilon = 2.27\%$ for each line, an error in the mean of 25% results in a maximum 15% chance of exceeding the limit.
 The solution is quite robust to errors in the standard deviation forecast, with a 25% error resulting in less than 6% chance of overload.
-See Figure 3.9.
+See Figure 3.7.

-3.8.
+3.6.
 Scalability.
-As an additional experiment illustrating scalability of the approach we studied the Polish national grid (obtained from MATPOWER as explained above) under simulated 20 % renewable penetration spread over 18 wind farms, colocated with the 18 largest generators.
+As an additional experiment illustrating scalability of the approach we studied the Polish national grid (obtained from MATPOWER as explained above) under simulated 20% renewable penetration spread over 50 wind farms, colocated with the 50 largest generators.
 This co-location should lessen the risk associated with renewable fluctuation (which should be partially "absorbed" by the co-located generators).
-Figure 3.10 studies the resulting risk exposure under standard OPF.
+For this experiment we used $\eta$ parameters of 3.0 both for lines and generators, which translates to $\epsilon{ij}$ (and $\epsilon_g$ ) values of roughly $1.350 \times 10^{-3}$ .
+Figure 3.8 studies the resulting risk exposure under standard OPF and CC-OPF.
 The chart shows the number of lines that attain several levels of overload probability.
-The situation in the chart is unacceptable: it would lead to frequent tripping of at least four lines.

-In contrast, Figure 3.11 shows the performance attained by the chance-constrained OPF in the same setting as that of Figure 3.10.
-Notice the drastic reduction in overload probabilities - the system is stable.
-Moreover, this is attained with a minor increase in cost (less than one percent) while the computational time is on the order of 10 seconds.
+The performance of standard OPF is unacceptable: it would lead to frequent tripping of at least four lines.
+In contrast, under CC-OPF there is a drastic reduction in overload probabilities - the system is stable.
+Moreover, this is attained with a minor increase in cost (less than five percent) while the computational time, on the standard laptop on which these experiments are performed, is on the order of 30 seconds.
+Varying the risk control parameters $\eta$ results in running times of the same order of magnitude.

-FIG. 3.10.
-Figure shows number of lines that are overloaded with given probability values in simulation of 2746 bus Polish power grid using standard OPF with 20% wind penetration distributed over 18 wind farms.
-In particular, two lines are overloaded half of the time, and one line is overloaded one-third of the time, constituting a situation with unacceptable systemic risk.

-FIG. 3.11.
-Same as Figure 3.10, but under chance-constrained OPF.
-Notice that the largest overload probability is 200 times smaller than in the case of standard OPF.
-Moreover, the cost increase is by less than one percent
+FIG. 3.8.
+Number of lines that are overloaded with given probability values in simulation of 2746 bus Polish power grid with 20% wind penetration distributed over 50 wind farms.
+Under standard OPF, two lines are overloaded half of the time, and two lines are overloaded more than ten percent of the time, constituting a situation with unacceptable systemic risk.
+Under chance-constrained OPF, the largest overload probability is fifty times smaller than in the case of standard OPF.
+Moreover, the cost increase is by less than five percent.